20 people, some armed with axes, allegedly attacked security at Coastal GasLink site: RCMP - Prince Rupert Northern View

-Police say 20 people violently confrontated employees and police officers at the Coastal GasLink site along the Morice Forest Service Road near Houston.
+Police say 20 people violently confronted employees and police officers at the Coastal GasLink site along the Marten Forest Service Road near Houston.

 Houston RCMP said in a statement Thursday (Feb.
 17) that officers were called to the service road shortly after midnight.